Gifts

 11. Bequests, inheritances, and other transfers at death.

-Refer to Section 9.8, Gifts to Employees or the University Ethics Office for additional information.
+Refer to the University Ethics and Compliance Office website or Section 9, Audits and Internal Control for additional information.

 Ethics Commission

-The Ethics Commission, appointed by the Governor, has jurisdiction over University employees and may enforce the provisions of the Act only upon the receipt of a pleading filed by an Executive Inspector General.
-If the Ethics Commission determines that an employee has violated the Act, it can recommend to the University that disciplinary action be taken against that employee.
+The Illinois Executive Ethics Commission (Ethics Commission), appointed by the Governor, has jurisdiction over University employees and may enforce the provisions of the Ethics Act only upon the receipt of a pleading filed by an Executive Inspector General.
+If the Ethics Commission determines that an employee has violated the Ethics Act, it can recommend to the University that disciplinary action be taken against that employee.

 The recommended disciplinary action can be any of the following: